smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - **Klara and the Sun** by Kazuo Ishiguro, read 33 times

 **TOTAL**: 893 books read, with 236 unique titles.
+160 books were used only once for this square.
 Skipped 32 times.
 Substituted 4 times.

 #### Most Read Authors